 If you lose teeth due to oral health problems, but you don’t replace them with prosthetics, the rest of your teeth will naturally begin to move and drift into the open spaces.
 This can actually harm your jaw and interfere with its normal alignment, causing pain and discomfort.

 There’s plenty of discussion about healthcare for the aging population, but what about dental care?
 Your teeth, gums, and jaws are as much a part of your body as any other organs, and untreated dental and periodontal problems can be dangerous.
-Only 2% of American seniors have dental insurance, meaning much of the retired population is going without adequate dental care.
-Losing your teeth is not just a normal part of modern aging, it’s a sign of untreated health issues.
-Over 30% of adults over 55 have untreated cavities, and almost 25% of adults between 65 and 74 have some form of gum disease.
-This problem can be solved with attainable, affordable, and comprehensive dental plans for retirees.
+Less than one-third of adults aged 65 and over have dental insurance, meaning much of the retired population is going without adequate dental care.5 Losing your teeth is not just a normal part of modern aging, it’s a sign of untreated health issues.
+About 20% of adults over 65 have untreated tooth decay and almost 68% of adults aged 65 and older have some form of gum disease.6 This problem can be solved with attainable, affordable, and comprehensive dental plans for retirees.

 When you retired, you may have lost access to a dental plan you enjoyed for years or decades through your previous employer.
 It can be challenging to find affordable dental insurance independently, leaving many seniors unable to afford the costly dental and periodontal care they need.
 Fortunately, there are options out there.
 You can find and choose from a variety of dental plans for retirees, helping you greatly reduce the cost of going to a dentist and maintaining your oral health.

 Finding the right dental insurance plan